visualist/subconscious-earth/README.md

 data are available (in fact, searchable).
 So matching seismic activity with imagery can be done through longitude and latitude.

-My project, Subconscious Earth, attempts to interpret the Earth's dreams through a temporal manifestation of combined imagery resulting from Earth's seismic stimuli: it monitors worldwide seismic data from the USGS and reacts to the earthquakes as they occur by finding Flickr images and meshing the imagery together with recent activity (events older than an hour are forgotten).
+Subconscious Earth attempts to interpret the Earth's dreams through a temporal manifestation of combined imagery resulting from Earth's seismic stimuli: it monitors worldwide seismic data from the USGS and reacts to the earthquakes as they occur by finding Flickr images and meshing the imagery together with recent activity (events older than an hour are forgotten).
 One image is associated with each seismic event, it's longitude, latitude, magnitude and depth.
 These four data-points are used in rendering the combination of images.

 The most frequent seismic activity consist of very small, sometimes imperceptible, earthquakes.
 In response, Subconscious Earth renders